exohood/token-launchpad/README.md

 Tips💡:

-*Scan Verification: We sent the souce code verification providing transparency for users interacting with smart contracts.
+a.
+Scan Verification: We sent the souce code verification providing transparency for users interacting with smart contracts.

-*White label: Contract from a black address, with no metion and reference to Exohood Deployer.
+b.
+White label: Contract from a black address, with no metion and reference to Exohood Deployer.

-*Deploy Contract: Your contract is sent to our deployer platform to validate it.
+c.
+Deploy Contract: Your contract is sent to our deployer platform to validate it.
 This process takes between 3-5 hours.

-*Token allocations Address: please use a different address.
+d.
+Token allocations Address: please use a different address.
 It shouldn't be the same as your token owner address.
 For example, you make another address in Metamask or TrustWallet.